krishnam-eng/howdoi-loadtest/locust/README.md

 **Concurrent Users**
 - JMeter: It has a thread-based model, which allocates a separate thread for each user.
 Threads allocation and benchmarking each of these steps takes a noticeable amount of resources, and that's why JMeter is very limited regarding the number of users you can simulate on one machine.
 - Locust: User simulation model is based on events and async approach, with [gevent](http://www.gevent.org/) coroutine.
 This implementation allows the Locust framework to simulate thousands of concurrent users on a single machine easily.

 </details>

 ### Learning Curve
-You could do quick-start and basic testing in one sitting.
+With Locust, You can quickly run your first load test in one sitting.
 I was able to experiment with what all that Locust provides in a day or two.
 It is worth the time investment considering its potential.
 The only pre-requisite is to have essential Python coding skill to feel comfortable (If you haven't get your feet wet in Python yet, consider this also one of the reasons to start Python coding).

 ## To Sum Up
+JMeter is not a trivial product; it has a lot of functionality.
+However, Locust definitely earns it a high place in the list of options to consider, especially for its simplicity and scriptability nature.

 Locust was created to address some [specific pain points](https://docs.locust.io/en/stable/history.html) of current existing popular performance testing solutions like JMeter & Tsung.
-And, it is doing a great job.
-Using this framework and some Python experience, we can write performance scripts pretty fast, store them within our project repo.
+And, it seems to be doing a great job.
+Using Locust and some Python coding skill, we can write performance scripts pretty quick, manage them within our project repo.

 ### What's Next
 - Try: [Quick Start](https://docs.locust.io/en/stable/quickstart.html)
-- References:
+- References & How-To:
   - [Official Doc](https://docs.locust.io/en/stable/index.html): Anything you need to learn about locust
   - [My Repo](https://github.com/krishnam-eng/performance-testing): It has common patterns & recipes that I tried out (working code)
+  -

 ### Top Three Take-Aways
 ```